Our faculty has published more than 30 well-known texts on various subjects in philosophy in the last decade.

 Two faculty in Psychology have secondary appointments in Philosophy and Neuroscience:

 Sarah Brosnan works on primate and human social behavior and directs GSU's Language Research Center (LRC);

 Eyal Aharoni works on prediction and deterrence of anti-social behavior and the impact of emotions and cognitive biases on criminal, moral, legal, and political decision making.

 There is a distinctive Neurophilosophy Track available in the Department's M.A. program, on which students take at least two courses in neuroscience or psychology relevant to their research interests.
 The Department offers Brains & Behavior Graduate Fellowships to two students each year on the Neurophilosophy Track.

-Jessica N. Berry works primarily on Nietzsche, with a focus on skeptical themes in his work and his relationship to Classical thought, and she has interests in the work of Marx, Freud, and Schopenhauer.
+In Kant and post-Kantian German philosophy, Jessica N. Berry works primarily on Nietzsche, with a focus on skeptical themes in his work and his relationship to Classical thought, and she has interests in the work of Marx, Freud, and Schopenhauer.
 She is the Editor of The Journal of Nietzsche Studies and serves on the executive committee of the International Society for Nietzsche Studies.

 Sebastian Rand works on Hegel and post-Kantian idealism, with a secondary interest in twentieth-century French and German philosophy.
 He is currently writing a book on mathematics and mechanics in Hegel’s philosophy of nature, and he serves as Vice President of the Hegel Society of America.

 Eric Wilson’s research concentrates on ethics and moral psychology, particularly in the work of Kant, Smith, Butler, and Hume.